 • Signal a nervous system that is jittery and worried

 A self-help test for delayed allergies/hypersensitivities can be done by eliminating any and all foods you are suspicious of for four days, watching to see if symptoms change, and then reintroducing these foods.
 Often this simple elimination/challenge test yields symptom improvement.
-Even better, a simple at-home test for 95 possible delayed food allergies, The Food Safe™ Allergy Test, is now available.
-This test requires no blood draw at a lab and each food allergy report will include a rotation diet.
+You can find out more about delayed allergy testing with the ELISA/ACT Test here.